2022 Maltese general election

 General elections were held in Malta on 26 March 2022 to elect all members of the House of Representatives.

-The Labour Party, which had governed Malta since 2013, won a second term in 2017 election under then-leader Joseph Muscat.
+The Labour Party, which had governed Malta since 2013, won a second term in 2017 election under Joseph Muscat.
 Simon Busuttil, the leader of the opposition Nationalist Party, resigned after the 2017 election and was replaced by Adrian Delia.
 Muscat was faced with a political crisis and mass protests in 2019, after which he resigned as prime minister in January 2020.
 Robert Abela succeeded him as prime minister and leader of the Labour Party in January 2020, while Bernard Grech succeeded Delia later that year.